Kahal Kadosh Beth Elohim: History

-Synagogue
+Synagogue building

-The present Greek Revival building is the second oldest synagogue building, and the oldest in continuous use, in the United States; in addition, it has the oldest continually operating Jewish cemetery in the United States.
-It is a single story brick building, set on a raised granite foundation.
+The present Greek Revival building is the second oldest synagogue building in the United States, and the oldest in continuous use, in the United States; in addition, it has the oldest continually operating Jewish cemetery in the United States.
+It is a single-story brick building, set on a raised granite foundation.
 The brick is stuccoed and painted white, and is marked in manner to resemble stone blocks.
-The front has a full Greek temple front, with fluted Doric columns supporting a gabled pediment.
+The portico comprises six fluted, equally spaced Doric columns, stucco over molded brick, approximating a Theseion order, supporting a gabled pediment.

 The building was added to the National Register of Historic Places on April 4, 1978, as Kahal Kadosh Beth Elohim Synagogue and was designated a National Historic Landmark on June 19, 1980.
 The Coming Street Cemetery, owned by the Congregation, is listed separately on the National Register of Historic Places.

 In 2021, a monument was installed with an inscription at the site of the synagogue, to commemorate the forced human labor extracted from Black Africans owned by industrialist and slaveowner David Lopez Jr in the construction of the site; In acknowledging the past injustice, Rabbi Stephanie Alexander says "We're being honest and transparent about what has enabled us to come together and has enabled us to come to this space."

 Inside the synagogue, there is a mural which includes a Jewish Confederate soldier sitting with a broken sword, an artistic depiction of the Lost Cause of the Confederacy.